fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 See original discussion here: https://github.com/fsharp/fslang-design/issues/352#issuecomment-499146012.

-Issues to do with potential breaking changes do to changes in shadowing led to a change of heart, see https://github.com/fsharp/fslang-design/issues/352#issuecomment-522533863
+Issues to do with potential breaking changes coming from changes in shadowing led to a change of heart, see https://github.com/fsharp/fslang-design/issues/352#issuecomment-522533863

 Also, consider C# examples of this kind:
 ```csharp